TasmiyaChoonara/Swapify/README.md

 ## Scrum Documentation

-All Scrum artefacts are available in our Notion workspace:
+All Scrum artefacts (meetings, task board, UAT's and Product Backlog) are available in our Notion workspace:

  **https://www.notion.so/Swapify-33b7c783ca6e8018877bdac8d1ae0bc8**

-All submission documents (PDFs) are available in our Google Drive:
+All submission documents including our Tests plan and coverage report, Project Plan, UML diagrams, Sprint Backlogs and Sprint Burndown charts are available in our Google Drive:
 **https://drive.google.com/drive/folders/1z3tp-nr3OT9hG-QTTDwAygGwsKUZy8IF?usp=sharing**

-Includes:
-- Product Backlog (with story points)
-- Sprint Backlogs — Sprints 1–4
-- Sprint Meeting Notes (Planning, Standups, Retrospectives, Reviews)
-- Individual Retrospectives
-- UATs (Acceptance Tests)
-- UML Diagrams (Sprints 1–4)
-- CI/CD & Deployment documentation
-- Test Coverage Report